melissahughesatx/api-docs/docs/y.filtering-sorting-pagination.md

     "next_page": "/entity_users/v1/reconciliation?pagination_token=bGltaXQ9MiZmaXJzdF9vaWQ9MSZuZXh0X3Rva2VuPTQ="
 }
 ```
-where links specified in `prev_page` and `next_page` attributes can be used to retrive the previous of next page in the result set.
+where links specified in `prev_page` and `next_page` attributes can be used to retrieve the previous or next page in the result set.

 ## Pagination error codes